phusion/apachai-hopachai/README.md

     sudo chmod +x /etc/service/appa-daemon/run.new
     sudo mv /etc/service/appa-daemon/run.new /etc/service/appa-daemon/run

+Runit will automatically start the daemon.
 Be sure to customize the `EMAIL` and `EMAIL_FROM` fields.
 They specify what email address to send reports to, and what "From" address to use in such emails.

 ### Setting up the webhook

 Install the gem bundle for the webhook server:

     cd /opt/appa-webapp
-    sudo appa-daemon mkdir -p .bundle
+    sudo -u appa-daemon mkdir -p .bundle
-    sudo -u chown -R appa-daemon:appa-daemon .bundle
-    sudo -u appa-daemon bundle install --deployment --without=development --path=/var/lib/appa-daemon
+    sudo -u appa-daemon chown -R appa-daemon:appa-daemon .bundle sudo -u appa-daemon bundle install --deployment --without=development --path=/var/lib/appa-daemon

 Next, setup a virtual host entry for Phusion Passenger + Nginx to serve the webhook server: